FedericoAureliano/uclidfc/README.md

 Just add the bin folder to your path: uclidfc will automatically compile the first time you run it.
 Note, uclidfc will not automatically recompile if you make changes to its source code.
+To recompile, run `sbt assembly`.

 ### Run on JVM